-There’s a lot of conflicting advice on the responsible use of credit cards.
-Some experts warn that cutting up cards and using cash for every purchase is the only sure path to financial wellbeing, while others suggest healthy credit card use is necessary for building a good credit score.
+There’s a lot of conflicting advice on using credit cards wisely.
+Some experts warn that cutting up cards and using cash for every purchase is the only sure path to financial well-being, while others suggest healthy credit card use is necessary for building a good credit score.

-Here are 13 must-do tips for responsible credit card use – whether you’re building credit from the ground up or repairing damage done to your score:
+Here are 13 must-do tips for using credit cards wisely — whether you’re building credit from the ground up or repairing damage done to your score:

 - Limit the number of cards: If you have a mailbox and a home address, you probably receive an array of credit card offers promising dazzling perks and rewards.
 Yet every time you apply for a new card, the card company pulls your credit score.
 Too many pulls in a short amount of time will damage your credit.
 Too many cards can also increase your risk of falling into deep debt.
 Most people need no more than one or two credit cards.

 - Opt-out of prescreening: To minimize the temptation to open new cards, opt out of pre-screened offers at optoutprescreen.com

 - Avoid unnecessary fees: Credit card companies charge fees for late payments – even when it’s just a day or two – and exceeding card limits – even if it’s only a few dollars.
 Worse, these issues may trigger a higher interest rate and ding your credit score.

 - Pick your payment due-date: Setting a payment date a few days after payday helps ensure you have the money to make credit card payments.

 - Pay off balances every month: Don’t fall into the trap of paying just the minimum payment each month.
 It can take years to pay off your debt in this manner.
 Try to pay off your entire balance each month, and don’t waste money on interest.

 - Never get a cash advance: The prospect of quick cash is tempting, but cash advances almost always come with hefty fees and high interest rates.